plotly/paketo-buildpacks_pipenv-install/README.md

 `gcr.io/paketo-buildpacks/pipenv-install` and `paketobuildpacks/pipenv-install`.

 ## Behavior
-This buildpack participates if `Pipfile` exists at the root the app.
+This buildpack participates if `Pipfile` exists at the root of the app.

 The buildpack will do the following:
-* At build time:
 - Installs the application packages to a layer made available to the app.
 - Prepends the layer site-packages onto `PYTHONPATH`.
 - Prepends the layer's `bin` directory to the `PATH`.
-* At run time:
-  - Does nothing

 This buildpack speeds up the build process by reusing (the layer of) installed packages from a previous build if it exists, and later cleaning up any unused